guanaco0403/Guanaco-Firework-Mania-Mods/Fireworks Mania Scripting Guide.md

 ![](https://github.com/guanaco0403/Guanaco-Firework-Mania-Mods/blob/main/Images/Scripting-Guide/VS1.png)

-There are two really important areas on this page, First of all, the area where we will **write the lines of script**.
+There are two really important areas on this page,<br/>
+First of all, the area where we will **write the lines of script**.

 ![](https://github.com/guanaco0403/Guanaco-Firework-Mania-Mods/blob/main/Images/Scripting-Guide/VS2.png)